YottaDB/YDBDoc/AdminOpsGuide/gde.rst

 * -FILE_NAME=repl_inst_filename maps a replication instance file with the global directory. -FILE_NAME="" removes the mapping of a global directory with a replication instance file.

-* When a global directory is use, the mapping set with CHANGE -INSTANCE FILE_NAME=repl_inst_filename overrides any setting of the gtm_repl_instance environment variable.
-However, other utilities (MUPIP, LKE, and DSE) use the setting of the gtm_repl_instance environment variable.
+* When a global directory is use, the mapping set with CHANGE -INSTANCE FILE_NAME=repl_inst_filename overrides any setting of the ydb_repl_instance environment variable.
+However, other utilities (MUPIP, LKE, and DSE) use the setting of the ydb_repl_instance environment variable.

 -------------------------------------